Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

-# Create a Knowledge Store with Azure AI Search
+# Exercise 03: Create a Knowledge Store with Azure AI Search

+## Lab scenario

 Azure AI Search uses an enrichment pipeline of AI skills to extract AI-generated fields from documents and include them in a search index.
 While the index might be considered the primary output from an indexing process, the enriched data it contains might also be useful in other ways.
 For example: